 Key Facts: Rates of Reaction

 This key facts covers Key Facts: Rates of Reaction within Rates & Collision Theory for GCSE Chemistry.
-Revise Rates & Collision Theory in Rates of Reaction for GCSE Chemistry with 20 exam-style questions and 16 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
-It is section 8 of 13 in this topic.
+Revise Rates & Collision Theory in Rates of Reaction for GCSE Chemistry with 25 exam-style questions and 16 flashcards.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+It is section 8 of 14 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position